 Managing Others – This involves the tendency to try and control events and how people behave.
 There is usually a worry that people and events will fall apart if left unattended.
-Therefore, they give advice, help out, or otherwise try to exert influence.
-At times, their desperation to control events or people can result in threats, coercion, or manipulation.
+Therefore, they give advice, help out (sometimes to extremes), or otherwise try to exert influence.
+At times, their desperation to control events or people can result in over-accommodating, enabling, and shielding them from responsibilities.
+At the opposite end of the scale, managing others can even resemble threats, coercion, or manipulation.

 Why Do Some People Develop Codependency?

-A difficult or harmful childhood or marriage can give rise to many codependent behaviors.
-For example, growing up in an environment where expressing feelings was forbidden or invalidated, may encourage you to keep your feelings under wraps.
-Adopting the role of the caregiver from an early age is likely to persist into adulthood and possibly exploited.
-Having a family member or spouse with behavioral or mental health difficulties can make it vital to develop an acute awareness of their mood and expectations.
+A difficult or harmful childhood or significant relationship can give rise to many codependent behaviors.
+For example, growing up in an environment where expressing feelings was forbidden or invalidated, may teach you that it’s best to keep your feelings to yourself.
+Adopting the role of the caregiver from an early age can persist into adulthood and possibly become exploited.
+Having a family member or spouse with behavioral or mental health difficulties can make it critical to develop an sharp awareness of their mood and expectations.
 For example, a critical or controlling parent or partner, one with rigid expectations, or one who was emotionally or physically abusive.
 When you start to look into it, an incredibly wide range of circumstances can give rise to the behaviors and beliefs thought to underlie codependency.

 Therapy for Codependency in Relationships

-It is common for those who relate to codependency to feel depressed, resentful, and to have thoughts of running away.
+It is common for those who relate to codependency to feel depressed, resentful, and to have thoughts of running away or ending the relationship.
 Therapy begins with an opportunity to tell your story and receive a professionals’ help making sense of what is happening.
 Confronting codependency involves looking in detail at your upbringing and your past and current relationships.